exanauts/Argos.jl/README.md

 ### Batch evaluation of the reduced Hessian
-Instead of computing the reduced Hessian one Hessian-vector product after one Hessian-vector product, the Hessian-vector products are directly evaluated in batch in this case.
+Instead of computing the reduced Hessian one Hessian-vector product after one Hessian-vector product, the Hessian-vector products can be evaluated in batch.
 To activate the batch evaluation for the reduced Hessian, please specify the number of Hessian-vector products to perform in one batch as
 ```julia
 nlp = Argos.ReducedSpaceEvaluator("case57.m"; device=CUDADevice(), nbatch_hessian=8)
 ```
-Note that on large instances, the batch computation could be quite heavy on the GPU's memory.
+Note that on large instances, the batch computation can be demanding in term of GPU's memory.